 What if I only have 50 bucks and need a car for work?
-Well, my first advice would be to try harder to find alternatives.
-Public transportation may be uncool, but so is being flat broke so I’d just get over it.
-Can you get a ride from someone, or carpool with a co-worker?
+My first advice would be to try harder to find alternatives.
+Public transportation may be uncool, but I dislike the idea of working past 65 even more.
+Can you vanpool or carpool?
 Could you (gasp) bike or walk?
-If you absolutely have to finance a car, buy used and get a loan from a respectable place like PenFed which offers used car loans starting at 1.74% APR.
-Which brings me to…